bentoml/OpenLLM/STYLE.md

 - With regards to writing operator, try to follow the domain-specific notation.
-  I.e: when writing pathlib, just don't add space since that is not how you write a path in the terminal. `yapf` will try to accommodate some of this changes.
+  I.e: when writing pathlib, just don't add space since that is not how you write a path in the terminal. `ruff format` will try to accommodate some of this changes.

 - Avoid trailing whitespace